Dispute Resolution

 Why choose Hodge Jones & Allen?

-If you believe your personal or sensitive information has been shared without your consent, our specialist team can provide initial, confidential advice.
-Provided you can prove that you have suffered distress and or financial loss because of the data breach, we can claim compensation from those who breach the law on privacy.
+If you believe your information regarding your personal details have been shared without your consent, our specialist team are available to provide initial and confidential advice.
+Provided you can prove that you have suffered distress and or financial loss as a result of the data breach, we can claim compensation from those who breach the law on privacy.

-Our specialist team of solicitors have a proven track record and have succeeded in obtaining compensation for victims of data and privacy breaches in several complex claims.
+Our specialist team of solicitors have a proven track record and have succeeded in obtaining compensation for victims of data and privacy breaches in a number of complex claims in this developing area of law.

 We understand the impact and inconvenience data breaches can have.
-That’s why we won’t just advise on the best strategy, but also provide assistance and support where you need it most.
+Our solicitors will not just advise on the best and most-effective strategy, but also provide assistance and support to all of our clients.

-We’re aware that litigation can be very expensive, therefore, we offer competitive rates to our clients.
-We’ll always explore every funding option available to you.
-You solicitor will explain these funding methods in greater detail at the initial meeting and, if appropriate, during the running of your case.
+We’ll always explore all possible ways of funding your case.
+Your lawyer will be able to explain your options in greater detail at your initial meeting and, if appropriate, during the running of your case.

 For privately paying clients we charge for work based on time spent on a case.
-At the outset of a case you will be provided with details of the relevant lawyers’ charging rates, as well as being provided with estimates of time and costs throughout the duration of your case for each specific stage of work.
+At the outset of a case you’ll be provided with details of your lawyers’ charging rates and estimates of time and costs throughout the duration of your case for each specific stage of work.

 Back to top